 Attitudes to neurodivergence and disability: I avoid absolutist narratives which say ADHD is a superpower or a tragedy.
 I think social perfectionism and expectations of what people should be are harmful to neurodivergent people, while recognising the reality that these expectations exist.

-Medication has been life-changing for me and I vehemently oppose stigma, but I accept not everyone can or wants to take it and I believe good non-medical support is just as important.
+Medication: The right medication has been life-changing for me, and I vehemently oppose stigma, but I accept not everyone can or wants to take it and believe good non-medical support is just as important.

 I’m supportive of everyone under the LGBTQ umbrella.
 There’s some anecdotal and research evidence linking ADHD and autism to being LGBTQ, and I mention some possible reasons for this in my book.
 Whatever link may exist for whatever reason is no reason to harm or dismiss either group.